9 Hair Transformations That Will Inspire Your Next Cut

 This story was originally published on Jul.
 23, 2016.

-We've waxed poetic about a haircut's transformative powers many times, and there's no profession where that's more apparent than modelling — especially right now.
-"The days of the uniform [model cut] is over," says Wes Sharpton, New York-based hairstylist and cofounder of Hairstory Studio.
+We've waxed poetic about a haircut's transformative powers many times, and there's no profession where that's more apparent than modeling — especially right now.
+"The days of the uniform [model cut] is over," says Wes Sharpton, New York-based hairstylist and Lead Haircutter at Hairstory Studio.
 "It’s the return of the haircut, because the haircut can show off the individual."

 There's no shortage of examples of powerful chops through the years — would Twiggy be Twiggy without the sleek, androgynous cut she got in 1966?
 And without her 1988 pixie, would Linda Evangelista be the iconic supermodel she is today?
 For the current generation, the pressure to get a dramatic chop is even more intense — which makes sense, given the sheer competition out there.